 - At the end of the term, the buyer has the option to buy the home at the price agreed upon in the initial agreement.

-Things To Consider With Your Southern California and Ohio Rent To Own Home / Lease Option
+Things To Consider With Your Ohio and Southern California Rent To Own Home / Lease Option

-While rent-to-own homes in Southern California and Ohio are a valid business venture, there are many things that buyers must consider.
+While rent-to-own homes in Ohio and Southern California are a valid business venture, there are many things that buyers must consider.

 Purchasing a home is one of the most complex financial decisions that Americans make every year, and renting to own is no different.
 There are several potential pitfalls: